 In view of the fact that in every age category, females outnumber males, it is imperative that even in development, gender issues are taken into account.
 The District has established Men's forum and Gender forum, where issues of gender and of men are discussed, ranging from families to participation in communities and work place.
 The fora are made up of officials, councillors and civil society.
 Gender focal person is employed and the action plan is also developed.
-Draft Gender policy is in place.
+Draft Gender policy is in place and enroute for approval by Council.
 Budget is often a challenge to ensure significant impact in these programme.

-2.2.7 Labour Status by Gender by Municipality EMPLOYMENT and UNEMPLOYMENT RATES
+2.2.7 Labour Status by Gender by Municipality EMPLOYMENT and UNEMPLOYMENT RATES the employed people.

-People in the Mopani district are employed in the following sectors: Farming, Industry, Mining, Trade, Government, Transport, Tourism, Manufacturing, Construction and Energy.
-The Government Sector is the largest employer in the district e.g. 39% of the employed in Greater Giyani work for government.
-The second largest employer in Mopani district is the farming sector with 25,9% of the employed people.
 This is however, not the case when considering the municipalities separately with the mining sector employing the second largest portion of the Ba-Phalaborwa population (19,5%).
 Greater Giyani has the highest level of unemployment with 47% of the population not being employed.
 The number of people unemployed as a percentage of the total employable population of the District (287 405) is 39%.
 It is however important to note that of the unemployed people in the district, about 60% are women.